deeplearning4j/deeplearning4j-docs/eclipse-contributors.md

 # IP Requirements: Contributing to Eclipse Deeplearning4j, ND4J and Other Projects

-This page explains steps required to contribute code to the projects in the eclipse/deeplearning4j GitHub repository: https://github.com/eclipse/deeplearning4j
+This page explains steps required to contribute code to the projects in the eclipse/deeplearning4j GitHub repository: [https://github.com/eclipse/deeplearning4j](https://github.com/eclipse/deeplearning4j)

-Contributors (anyone who wants to commit code to the repository) need to do two things, before their code can be merged to the repository:
+Contributors (anyone who wants to commit code to the repository) need to do two things, before their code can be merged:

 1. Sign the Eclipse Contributor Agreement (once)
-2. Sign the commits (each time)
+2. Sign commits (each time)

 ## Why Is This Required?